wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-elastic-pool-portal.md

 ## Step 3: add databases to the pool

 At any time, you can select the specific databases you want to be included in the pool.
+(To create a new database in a pool, see [Add and remove <!-- deleted by customization databases](/documentation/articles/sql-database-elastic-pool-portal#add-and-remove-databases-from-the-pool) --><!-- keep by customization: begin --> databases](/documentation/articles/sql-database-elastic-pool-portal/#add-and-remove-databases-from-the-pool) <!-- keep by customization: end --> below.)

 When you create a new pool, Azure recommends the databases that will benefit from being in a pool and marks them for inclusion.
 You can add all the databases available on the server or you can select or clear databases from the initial list as desired.

    ![Add databases][5]